The intricate pattern of the brain: the memory object

 Forgetting

 Forgetting is, of course, partly the result of the loss of plasticity over time.
-I have speculated that the LTM must be built up out of many nodes.
+I have speculated that the memory must be built up out of many nodes.
 These nodes are mixed and matched to make up new memories.
 This means that the nodes that make up a certain memory can partly be “exercised” by thinking of a different memory that uses the same nodes.
 Of course, these can not be exactly the same nodes, since two memories must be inherently different, but they can have some nodes in common.
 The synaptic bonds between these nodes will then still increase their plasticity, even when a different memory is accessed.
 The nodes that are unique to this specific memory, however, will be forgotten, if this specific memory isn’t accessed often enough.
 So even though the pattern that was recognized still lives on, these unique nodes, or memory objects as I have been calling them, will be forgotten and so will the memory of this specific event.
 This is the fate of many unique memory objects that once lived in human brains.

 Assessment of risk and the unconscious